NoCodeQuest/Transactional-Email/README.md

-# Custom Code for the Webflow Transactional Email screencast
+# Custom Code for using a Webflow form to send emails screencast

-* Find this screencast at [Webflow Transaction Emails](https://NoCodeQuest.com/webflow-transactional-emails)
+* Find this screencast at [Webflow Form to Email](https://NoCodeQuest.com/webflow-form-to-email)
 * Find more screencasts at [NoCodeQuest.com](https://NoCodeQuest.com)